LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 As we will use the command line a lot, it’s better to use a Unix-like OS.
 If you run a Windows system, it will also work fine; you’ll just have to type a few commands in the command prompt.

 You will of course need a text editor.
-If you are accustomed to use a full featured Java IDE like Eclipse or IntelliJ you can of course use it.
-However with Play you can have fun working with a simple text editor like Textmate, Emacs or VI.
-This is because the framework manages the compilation and the deployment process itself.
+If you are used-to a fully-featured Java IDE, such as Eclipse or IntelliJ, you can of course use it.
+However, with Play you can have fun working with a simple text editor like TextMate, Emacs or vi.
+This is because the framework manages compilation and the deployment process itself.

 ## Project creation

 Now that Play is correctly installed, it’s time to create the new application.
 Creating a Play application is pretty easy and fully managed by the Play command line utility.
-That allows for standard project layouts between all Play applications.
+This encourages a standard project layout across all Play applications.

-Open a new command line and type:
+Open a new command line and enter:

 ```
 $ play new todolist
 ```

-It will prompt you for a few question.
+The Play command will ask you a few questions.
 Choose to create a **simple Java application** project template.

 [[images/new.png]]

-The play new command creates a new directory `todolist/` and populates it with a series of files and directories, the most important being:
+The `play new` command creates a new directory `todolist/` and populates it with a series of files and directories.
+The most important are as follows.

 `app/` contains the application’s core, split between models, controllers and views directories.
 This is the directory where .java source files live.